hazalkoom/smartCart/docs/setup.md

 - The backend exits on startup if JWT_SECRET, JWT_EXPIRE, or MONGODB_URI is missing.
 - The current code does not consume BCRYPT_ROUNDS even if you define it.
 - CORS defaults to http://localhost:4200 when CORS_ORIGIN is not set.
+- Redis defaults are available in code, but defining REDIS_HOST and REDIS_PORT is recommended for predictable environments.

 ## MongoDB requirement